abpframework/abp/docs/en/Blob-Storing.md

 If you don't use the generic argument and directly inject the `IBlobContainer` (as explained before), you get the default container.
 Another way of injecting the default container is using `IBlobContainer<DefaultContainer>`, which returns exactly the same container.

-The name of the default container is `Default`.
+The name of the default container is `default`.

 ### Named Containers